luanlima1997/ScrumDeviations/README.md

 Yes</br>
 No</br>

-20 - Who decides the work / tasks that will be done throughout the sprint? ˚§</br>
+20 - Who decides the work/tasks that will be discussed in the sprint planning meeting? ˚§</br>
 Product Owner</br>
 Customer</br>
 Scrum Master</br>